Scoliosis: Causes, Symptoms, and Treatments

 In around 10% of cases, surgery can be beneficial, but this is only if the curvature is severe, the condition is progressing, or if nerves are being compressed by a disc or bone.

 Exercise and chiropractic treatment can also be highly beneficial, and we will look at these in more detail.

 The aim of scoliosis treatments that involve physical therapy and chiropractic treatment is to reduce pain; to stabilise or even reduce the severity of the condition; to increase muscle strength and endurance; to improve posture and neuromuscular control, and to improve cardiopulmonary functions.

 Exercise-based chiropractic treatments have proven to be beneficial to scoliosis patients.
-Not only have they been shown to result in reduced pain, they can also decrease the severity of the condition.
-In a study of 28 adult patients (Morningstar, 2011) who received ?chiropractic rehabilitation?, 22 demonstrated significant reductions in curvature (Cobb angle reduction) and all patients reported reduced pain and disability.
+Not only have they been shown to result in reduced pain, but they can also decrease the severity of the condition.
+In a study of 28 adult patients (Morningstar, 2011) who received chiropractic rehabilitation, 22 demonstrated significant reductions in curvature (Cobb angle reduction) and all patients reported reduced pain and disability.

 Around four percent of people have sufficient curvature of the spine to be diagnosed with scoliosis, though only a small proportion of these require treatment.
 Adolescent idiopathic scoliosis is ten times more prevalent in girls than boys, though the reason for this is unknown.

 We do know however that much of the distress and pain associated with the condition can be managed and treatments such as surgery and bracing can be avoided with exercises and chiropractor treatments built around building muscular strength and improving posture.

 If you or your child has, or you suspect might have, scoliosis, the sooner you are able to get a diagnosis the sooner you are able to take steps to stop the condition worsening and even begin to reverse it.
 Often simple exercises and chiropractic treatments are the best courses of action.

 For more information about Scoliosis